Course Description

 Marysa Leya, MD, MSc, Northwestern University Feinberg School of Medicine

-Brian Lindman, MD, MS, Vanderbilt University Medical Center
+Brian Lindman, MD, MS, MSc, FACC, Vanderbilt University Medical Center

-Christian McNeely, MD, Washington University School of Medicine
+Christian McNeely, MD, FACC, FSCAI, Washington University School of Medicine

 Ezequiel Munoz, MD, Ascension St. Vincent Heart Center of Indiana